If you’re over the age of 30, you probably don’t feel like you bounce back like you used to.

 So, unfortunately, the body does break down in ways that it can’t repair.
 To combat this, the body uses the strength and stability of supporting muscles to work around the issue.

-This can reveal underlying injuries, leading the brain to signal messages of pain.
+This can reveal underlying injuries, leading the brain to signal pain messages.

 2. Decreased Growth Hormone Production